- SIMULATION & FLOWSHEETING

 Pinch analysis can be used for existing plant retrofit as well as for new plant design.
 In process engineering design steps, it stands after the design of reactors and products separation equipment and prior to utility system.

 |-||it is mainly a graphical method which allows the engineer to keep a physical approach of involved phenomenon while other optimization techniques are purely numerical;|

 |-||the energy (or exergy) minimization is performed without any knowledge of the heat exchanger network which is designed afterwards;|

 |-||a very deep knowledge of the analyzed process is not required to apply the method and retrieve substantial savings;|

 |-||it takes into account the whole process or the whole plant, providing a systematic approach instead of focusing on a specific unit or equipment;|

 |-||it is demonstrated that its use can reduce both capital and operating costs.
 Emissions are consequently also minimized.|

 Several software are available on the market to calculate the energy targets, plot the composite curves, and automatically design the heat exchanger network.
-Such functionalities are available in ProSimPlus software.
+Such functionalities are available in ProSimPlus software and ProSimPlus Energy software.
 However applying this method, in particular for existing plants improvement requires skilled and experienced engineers.
 It is a typical field where the engineer behind the tool is much more critical than the software itself.

 ProSim which starts this activity in 1992 is among the very few team which have gained such experience.
 For many years now, ProSim engineers perform pinch analysis, on various processes in various industries.